thesolotraveller/thesolotraveller.github.io/_posts/2022-04-14-focusing-on-the-requirement.markdown

 - Terminating the usage of `RDS` and having the Postgres DB inside `EC2` instance only.
 This reduced my cost as free tier was over.
 - Migrating the Node backend code from `Javascript` to `Typescript`.
 It had become quite a thing by then.
-- Incorporating `code-splitting` at the client side side and some other optimizations to reduce JS bundle size and load time.
+- Incorporating `code-splitting` at the client side and some other optimizations to reduce JS bundle size and load time.
 - Incorporating `redux` for state management.
 Now when I look back, feel that redux was an overkill but who cared since I found it cool.

-So clearly I had made it my learning playground which I was totally councious about and cool with but had realized that management, of the app as a whole, has become tuff and since it sucked at `SEO` because of having only `client side rendering` so knew that blogs would never be discoverable.
+So clearly I had made it my learning playground which I was totally councious about and cool with but had realized that management, of the app as a whole, has become tough and since it sucked at `SEO` because of having only `client side rendering` so knew that blogs would never be discoverable.
 I didn't factor this in while picking up the tools a couple years back.
 Finally parked this project.

 Fast forward a couple more years or so, which is basically now, I again decided to start a blog.
 This time I decided to keep things simple and went for using already available free tools and here I am with my first blog which, I know, would be discoverable during the search and will be there over the internet as long as `Github Pages` exist.

 **Ending Notes**

 I had diverted from the core requirement and lost focus shortly after I started working on the blog but I don't regret doing any of it though because it helped me better my skills at different fronts.
-Keeping learnings from the previous experiene on table, this time I tried to not lose focus on the requirements and will try to keep this learning forever.
+Keeping learnings from the previous experience on the table, this time I tried to not lose focus on the requirements and will try to keep this learning forever.

 Thanks for reading this far.
 Have a nice day.